4.93 from 14 reviews

 Expert Tips

-• Place the peppermint bark and white chocolate chips in the freezer.
+• Freeze pieces: Place the peppermint bark and white chocolate chips in the freezer before adding to the dough.
 Adding in cold chocolate will help these cookies keep their giant shape as they bake.

 • No chilling required!
 Don’t you just love a no chill cookie recipe?
 These cookies will not flatten out like pancakes, they stay nice and sturdy even without the chill time.
 Woo!